 To teach in Texas, you need a bachelor’s degree from an accredited institution focusing on early childhood, elementary education, or a specific subject for secondary education.

-If the traditional route to certification isn’t for you, you can try the alternative teacher certification options toget you into the classroom sooner.
-These programs are designed for individuals who may not have a degree in education but have a degree in another field and the passion to teach.
+If the traditional route to certification isn’t for you, you can try the alternative teacher certification options to get into the classroom sooner.
+These programs are designed for individuals who may not have a degree in education but have a degree in another field and a passion for teaching.

 At Teachers of Tomorrow, we offer alternative certification teacher certification programs for aspiring educators in Texas.
 We’ve empowered over 80,000 educators to become certified teachers, making a positive impact in classrooms.